kmehltretter82/frama-c-linux/src/plugins/e-acsl/examples/ensuresec/README.md

 #### `ensuresec_ee.c`

-Multithread program serving as an exemple Ensuresec e-commerce ecosystem program.
+Multithread program serving as an example Ensuresec e-commerce ecosystem program.
 The program contains `check` assertions that will be violated during its execution without halting the program.